jepeteo/website-directorvalue/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to see the application.
+Open [https://directorvalue.com](https://directorvalue.com) to see the live application, or [http://localhost:3000](http://localhost:3000) for local development.

 ## Project Structure